aarongorka/aarongorka-com/content/blog/cms-project.md

 # Conclusion

 There is no one particular conclusion to this.
-I believe that only hindsight is 20/20 and the decisions we made were the best we could at the time.
-The project did reach production eventually which to some may not be a high bar to hit, but given the constraints and boundaries we had to work in, it was very satisfying for me.
-Perhaps the only regret I have is the amount of time, effort, blood, sweat and tears we dedicated to trying to automate this piece of software when it probably would have been less work to just treat it as a pet.
+The project did reach production eventually which to some may not be a high bar to hit, but given the constraints and boundaries we had to work in, it was still satisfying for me.
+Perhaps the only regret I have is the amount of time, effort, blood, sweat and tears we dedicated to trying to automate this piece of software when it probably would have been less work to manage it the old school way - as a pet.